-Australia has a stringent self-regulatory system for food and beverage advertising to children.
+Australia has a stringent self-regulatory system for food and beverage advertising to adults and children.
 Self-regulatory codes and principles that apply to food and beverage advertising are:

 - AANA Code of Ethics

 - AANA Food and Beverages Advertising and Marketing Communications Code

 - AANA Code for Advertising and Marketing Communications to Children

 - AFGC Responsible Children's Marketing Initiative (RCMI) for of the Australian Food and Beverage Industry